-1. Strongly advocate in support of protecting existing funding levels while seeking adequate funding levels for mandated child welfare services.
+1. Strongly advocate in support of protecting existing funding levels while seeking adequate funding levels for mandated child welfare services/goals, and increased attention to the needs of teenagers in the child welfare system, including supports to help them successfully transition to adulthood.